AdamJosephMather/CodeWizard/README.md

 ## Syntax Highlighting

 Version 8.5.0 now utilizes tree-sitter with incremental updates to highlight your code.
 You can now customize the colors CodeWizard will use to highlight your code under View->Set Syntax Colors.
 Furthermore, it all comes preinstalled and at no cost to performance.
 Note: Plaintext documents do not receive syntax highlighting.
 By far the best part is getting to have CodeWizard select colors from an image to use as the syntax highlighting colors.
 Again under the same menu.

+## AI

+Version 8.8.0 can now request code generation by a 70 billion paramater model at Groq AI.
+It's very fast, and it works well.
+To provide the API key goto [Groq AI](https://groq.com/) and get a free API key.
+Then put the code into CodeWizard at Fix It -> Set Groq AI API Key.
+Once that has been finished you can press Alt+A to generate code at the cursor position.

 ## Other